Hot FM

 By Odongo Gerald

-Women in Amolatar are currently energized and diligently striving to expedite their empowerment in the face of increasing poverty in the area.
+Women in Amolatar are currently motivated and working diligently to advance their empowerment amid rising poverty in the area.

-During a meeting held on Wednesday 4th.March.2026 at the women’s mill premises, the women collectively decided to not overlook the upcoming Women’s Day celebration and established a committee that is set to meet with the president on that day.
+During a meeting held on Wednesday, 4 March 2026, at the women’s mill premises, the participants resolved not to overlook the upcoming Women’s Day celebrations and established a committee that is set to meet the President on the day.

-Judith Acana, the Chairperson of the Amolatar Women Mill Association, stated that the women of Amolatar have a vision for a strategic plan to secure and establish a common market, enabling them to benefit collectively and expand their market reach.
+Judith Acana, Chairperson of the Amolatar Women Mill Association, stated that the women of Amolatar have a vision to develop a strategic plan to establish a common market, enabling them to benefit collectively and expand their market reach.

-She further emphasized that the President had previously promised several grants for their milling facility, including tractors and trucks, to enhance their production, and they intend to use the forthcoming Women’s Day celebration as an opportunity to remind him to fulfill his commitment.
+She further emphasised that the President had previously promised several grants for their milling facility, including tractors and trucks to boost production, and they intend to use the forthcoming Women’s Day celebration as an opportunity to remind him to fulfil his commitment.

-The Deputy RDC, Mr. Obonyo Magwar, who is recognized for his close oversight of the project, accepted the responsibility to connect the women with the president’s office, stressing that the President had made a pledge back in 2010, but due to poor leadership and reluctance, these promises have not yet been realized.
+The Deputy RDC, Mr Obonyo Magwar, known for his close oversight of the project, took responsibility for connecting the women with the President’s office, noting that the pledge was made back in 2010 but, due to poor leadership and reluctance, these promises have yet to be realised.

-Ketty Obang, who represented the women, expressed their hopes that the President would assist the group by providing costly machinery such as tractors and lorries, as well as capital to expedite their SACCO.
+Ketty Obang, representing the women, expressed their hope that the President would support the group by providing expensive machinery, such as tractors and lorries, as well as capital to accelerate their SACCO activities.

-Anna Okot Sam, a member of the SACCO, also mentioned that as women residing along the lake shores, they hope the President will consider constructing a fish processing plant to enhance fisheries-related businesses in the district for women.
+Anna Okot Sam, a member of the SACCO, also stated that, as women living along the lake shores, they hope the President will consider constructing a fish-processing plant to boost fisheries-related businesses for women in the district.

-Meanwhile, the Forestry Officer of Amolatar District Erick Ocen advised the women to explore additional projects such as poultry and forestry to broaden their business opportunities.
+Meanwhile, the Forestry Officer of Amolatar District, Erick Ocen, advised the women to explore additional ventures, such as poultry and forestry, to expand their business opportunities.

-At the conclusion of the meeting, a delegation of three was formed, led by Judith Acana, with two other members yet to be elected, to convey their concerns.
+At the conclusion of the meeting, a three-member delegation was formed, led by Judith Acana, with the remaining two members yet to be elected, to present their concerns.